delaneyj/datastar/backends/go/site/static/md/guide/go_deeper.md

 Here we've added another attribute `data-text` but the content has a `$` prefix.
 Remember that `data-*` attributes _are just strings_, which means we can give any semantics we want as long as it's consistent.
 It this case we are designating the use of a signal by adding a `$` prefix.
 Now went the `value` signal updates, so will the `innerHTML` of the label.
 Pretty neat.

-However it doesn't yet match the original intent, which was to make it uppercase, so let's make a quick adjustment.
+However, it doesn't yet match the original intent, which was to make it uppercase, so let's make a quick adjustment.

 ```html
 <div data-store="{value:'hello world'}">